AbelBekele/PhotoCampus/deployment_guide.md

 Before you begin deployment, ensure you have:

-- A server running Linux (Ubuntu 20.04+ recommended)
+- A server running Linux (Ubuntu 22.04+ recommended)
-- Python 3.8+ installed
+- Python 3.10+ installed
-- PostgreSQL 12+ installed
+- PostgreSQL 14+ installed
+- Redis server for caching and Celery
 - Domain name configured with DNS (for HTTPS)
 - SSH access to your server